Stamford Woman Writing Her Own Success Story

 “The biggest demand for technical writers is more in the networking arena and for data networking,” he said.

-Allocca said she saw the field’s potential nearly 20 years ago, but it was a long haul form there to here.
+Allocca said she saw the field’s potential nearly 20 years ago.
+It was a long haul form there to here.
 She broke into the business by starting a technical-writing department for Vital Computer Services in 1980 shortly after college.

 She left that company in 1988 and launched Essential Data in a 200-square-foot cubbyhole.
 Her husband joined her within the first year.

 Aggressive and creative marketing and staff recruitment are what put Essential Data on the map, she said.
 Allocca knew she need top sales talent to expand the business, but how do you hire good salespeople without breaking the bank?